5 Ways to Build Self-Confidence

 Self-Confidence is a Skill

 I was a very shy kid growing up, and I used to look at other people and think to myself, “Wow, how are they so confident?”.
-I was always self-conscious of my own actions and other people’s opinion shaped all of my decisions.
-For the most part of my childhood, I did what I thought was expected of me, rather than what I wanted.
+I was always self-conscious of my actions and other people’s opinions shaped all of my decisions.
+For most of my childhood, I did what I thought was expected of me, rather than what I wanted.
 However, I never tried to work on my self-confidence because I believed that self-confidence was something that you are just born with.
 Instead of taking action, I just dreamed of what life would be like if I was more confident.

 But ever since embarking on my personal development journey, I am convinced that a major component of self-confidence is skill and experience.
 Don’t get me wrong, some people are predisposed to be more confident than others, but the important lesson here is to not let this belief limit your personal growth.
 Self-confidence is a skill, and like all skills, you can get better at it if you put in the work.